fabiand/instanceTypes/README.md

 - *Burstable CPU performance* - The workload has a baseline compute performance but is permitted to burst beyond this baseline, if excess compute is available
+- *Cache backed RAM* - VM RAM is cached based in order to provide memory overcommit
 - *vCPU-To-Memory Ratio (1:4)* - A vCPU-to-Memory ratio of 1:4, for less
   noise per node